Optimal Execution and Macroscopic Market Making: Abstract

 \section{Abstract}

-We propose a stochastic game that models the strategic interaction between market makers and traders of optimal execution type.
-Regarding the traders, the permanent price impact commonly attributed to traders is replaced by quoting strategies implemented by market makers.
-Concerning the market makers, order flows become endogenous, driven by tactical traders rather than assumed exogenously.
-By the forward-backward stochastic differential equation (FBSDE) characterization of Nash equilibria, we establish a local well-posedness result for the general game.
-In the specific `Almgren–Chriss–Avellaneda–Stoikov' model, a decoupling approach guarantees the global well-posedness of the FBSDE system through the well-posedness of an associated backward stochastic Riccati equation with $M_+$-matrix coefficients.
-Finally, introducing small diffusion terms into the inventory processes, global well-posedness is achieved for the approximation game.\\
+We propose a stochastic game modelling the strategic interaction between market makers and traders.
+From the trader's perspective, the conventional exogenous permanent price impact is replaced by the endogenous quoting strategies of the market makers.
+Conversely, from the market maker's perspective, order flows are no longer assumed to be exogenous, but are driven endogenously by the strategic traders.
+Characterizing the Nash equilibria via forward-backward stochastic differential equations (FBSDEs), we establish a local well-posedness result for the general game.
+For the specific `Almgren-Chriss-Avellaneda-Stoikov' model, the decoupling approach guarantees the global well-posedness of the FBSDEs by reducing it to a backward stochastic Riccati equation with $M_+$-matrix coefficients.
+Finally, by introducing small diffusion terms into the inventory processes as an approximation to the general game, we establish its global well-posedness.
+Simulations reveal a negative correlation between quotes and strategic orders, in contrast to the positive correlation observed between quotes and noise orders.\\